arendd/bh-europe_2025_metrics/paper/paper.md

 ### OSIRIS and other research information systems

 Originally developed to manage researchers and their research outputs within academic institutions, some Current Research Information Systems (CRIS) can also be adapted to monitor and analyse various metrics related to research infrastructures.
 One such system is OSIRIS (https://osiris-app.de/).
-As an open-source CRIS, OSIRIS manages a wide range of research activities including research infrastructures, their personnel, related research outputs (e.g. publications and trainings) and statistics, such as the number of visits.
+As an open-source CRIS, OSIRIS manages a wide range of research activities including research infrastructures, their personnel, related research outputs (e.g. publications and training) and statistics, such as the number of visits.
 Due to its flexible and extensible data model, OSIRIS can be customised to track different metrics relevant to research infrastructures and summarises them in dashboards, tables and exports.

 ### Webanalytics